-Students have an option to specialize in Computer Science or Actuarial Science
+• Students have an option to specialize in Computer Science or Actuarial Science

-- ✓ 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - ✓ Either passed or appeared for Final exams at Bachelor's degree level before Admissions Test - Bachelor's degree: 50% or more (English) and 60% or more (Aggregate incl.
-English) or CGPA aggregate of 6 or more (10-point scale) and 5 or more (10-point scale) in English.
-(If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together marks will be considered) - ✓ Only candidates with a B.Sc. in Mathematics or other B.Sc. programmes (M/P/C or M/E/S or M/P/CS) with a major/ specialization in Mathematics are eligible to apply - Familiarity with the following is mandatory for admissions: Mathematics: Calculus, Differential Equations, Probability Theory, Real Analysis, Group Theory, Ring Theory, Linear Algebra, Complex Analysis, Discrete Mathematics, and Numerical Analysis Computer Science: C Language Programming - ✓ Age: preferably below 23 years as of 31st May in the year of admission
+- 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - Either passed or appeared for Final exams at Bachelor's degree level before Admissions Test.
+If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Only candidates with a B.Sc. in Mathematics or other B.Sc. programmes (M/P/C or M/E/S or M/P/CS) with a major/ specialization in Mathematics are eligible to apply - Familiarity with the following is mandatory for admissions: Mathematics: Calculus, Differential Equations, Probability Theory, Real Analysis, Group Theory, Ring Theory, Linear Algebra, Complex Analysis, Discrete Mathematics, and Numerical Analysis Computer Science: C Language Programming - Age: Preferably below 23 years as of 31st May in the year of admission

-Advanced Real Analysis, Advanced Linear Algebra, Commutative Algebra, Number Theory/Stream Core I, Software Lab I (Practical)
+Advanced Real Analysis, Advanced Linear Algebra, Commutative Algebra, Number Theory

-Functional Analysis, Probability & Statistics, Measure Theory/ Stream Core II, Theory of Ordinary Differential Equations / Stream Core III, Software Lab II (Practical), Seminar
+Functional Analysis, Probability & Statistics, Measure Theory, Theory of Ordinary Differential Equations

-Differential Geometry, Optimization Techniques, Theory of Partial Differential Equations/Stream Core IV, Elective I, Term Paper / Dissertation Interim Review
+Differential Geometry, Optimization Techniques, Theory of Partial Differential Equations

-Mathematical Modeling, Elective II, Elective III, Elective IV, Dissertation, Comprehensive Viva voce
+Mathematical Modeling, Elective II, Elective III, Elective IV, Dissertation, Comprehensive Viva voce SPECIALIZATION

-SPECIALIZATION